operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 Please see the upstream [Controller Runtime FAQ][cr-faq] first for any questions related to runtime mechanics or controller-runtime APIs.

+## Can I customize the projects generated with SDK tool?

+After using the CLI to create your project, you are free to customise how you see fit.
+Bear in mind, that it is not recommended to deviate from the proposed layout unless you know what you are doing.

+For example, you should refrain from moving the scaffolded files, doing so will make it difficult in upgrading your project in the future.
+You may also lose the ability to use some of the CLI features and helpers.
+For further information on the project layout, see the doc [What's in a basic project?][basic-project-doc]

 ## How can I have separate logic for Create, Update, and Delete events?
 When reconciling an object can I access its previous state?

 You should not have separate logic.
 Instead design your reconciler to be idempotent.
 See the [controller-runtime FAQ][controller-runtime_faq] for more details.